Causal Consistency Regularization: Training Verifiably Sensitive Reasoning in Large Language Models: Counterfactual Sensitivity Regularization (CSR)

 \subsection{Learned Causal Interventions via a Multi-Edit Policy}

 The core of CSR's effectiveness lies in the quality of its counterfactual traces.
-Simple, random interventions (e.g., always swapping `+' with `-') can be gamed by the model, which may learn a superficial heuristic (e.g., ``if you see `+', ignore it").
-To overcome this, we introduce a more powerful intervention mechanism: a \textbf{learned editor model} that is trained to produce minimal, plausible, and causally significant edits.

-To create challenging counterfactuals, we use a learned editor model that generates operator-level interventions validated by lightweight verifiers.
-The editor is trained to produce minimal edits that break trace validity while maximizing distributional change (details in Appendix~\ref{app:method-details}).
+Simple, random interventions can be gamed by the model.
+To overcome this, we introduce a learned editor model that produces minimal, plausible, and causally significant edits.
+The editor $M_{\text{edit}}$ is a small Transformer trained via REINFORCE to maximize a reward combining: (1) validity reward (breaks trace validity), (2) impact reward (maximizes distributional change), and (3) minimality penalty (encourages minimal edits).
+Related work on locating and editing factual associations \citep{meng2022locating} and inspecting hidden representations \citep{ghandeharioun2024patchscopes} explores model editing.
+Domain-specific lightweight verifiers check trace validity (rule-based for math, NLI-based for QA, forward-chaining for logic).
+Complete editor training details are in Appendix~\ref{app:method-details}.